danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 **The tofu's shape:** As introduced in Chapter 2, "Variable geometry," we have reused the related syntax such as `rect()`, `vertex()`, `beingShape()` and `endShape()`.
 We will now also use typographic characters for the emotive expression by using the `text()` and `textSize()` functions.
 {: style="letter-spacing: -0.1px;"}

-**A game:** The program is a typical game with an end result.
+**The game logic:** The program is a typical game with an end result.
 The functions `checkEating()` and `checkResult()` are used to count how many tofus have been eaten (using the variable `score`) and how many tofus have not been eaten, and are regarded as wastage (with the variable `lose`).
 These two variables are compared in the end.
 A "game over" message will be shown if the nmber of tofus wasted is higher than the number of tofus eaten (`lose > score`), and (by using the symbol/operator `&&` within the conditional statement: `if (lose > score && lose > 2) {}`), the game provides additional chances to continue even though the tofus are wasted for two times "and" none have been eaten, for example lose = 2 and score = 0. `noLoop()` is used to stop the program from looping, and as such the canvas is frozen as a game over scene.

 **Arithmetic operators:** There is new arithmetic syntax beyond simply `=`, `+`, `-`, `*`, `/`, such as `+=` in `tableX+=texture_width;` and `edgeX+=texture_width;`.
 See the list below: